JohannesVC/OptimisingBeyondAccuracy/README.md

 ## Results and Evaluation

 After training, results (metrics and hyperparameters) are saved to `results.json`.
-Evaluation scripts are provided in the `evaluation` notebook.
+Evaluation scripts are provided in the `evaluation.ipynb` notebook.
 These include:

 - Accuracy vs diversity trade-offs
 - Metric comparisons across model types
+- All plots used in the main report

 ---